Skip to content

 But this 100% achievement is for the successful removal of the bees and for the survival of the nuc box, it does not include 100% removal of the honey stores in the original bee nest.
 These stores may well be diminished but experience has shown that there is still a good probability that honey remains after the completion of the trap out.

-Honey bee trap-outs are something that we did quite a lot of in our early days.
 It appeared to be the least intrusive or destructive method for removing honey bees in walls.
 BUT as time went by we started to realise that they were not in fact as good as we had initially believed.

 Honey bee trap-outs are not a quick & instant method for the removal of the bees.
 In ideal conditions it takes 6 weeks, but with British weather we find it actually takes longer than this for a variety of reasons.

-Another good reason for not carrying out a honey bee trap-out is that the last group of bees leave as a viable swarm – in an uncontrolled manor and causing a problem elsewhere.
+In theory (and it does appear to be correct) the last group of bees leaves as a viable swarm – in an uncontrolled manor that will likely cause a problem elsewhere.

 Our honey bee relocation Specialist is waiting for you!